braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/post_purchase_feedback.md

 article_title: Post-Purchase Feedback
 page_order: 2
 page_type: reference
-description: "This article describes use a Braze Canvas template to orchestrate personalized experiences that allow you to respond to feedback and build a relationship with your users."
+description: "This article describes how to use a Braze Canvas template to orchestrate personalized experiences that allow you to respond to feedback and build a relationship with your users."
 tool: Canvas
 ---